ethereum/go-ethereum/docs/getting-started/getting-started-with-clef.md

 ---
-title: Geth and Clef
+title: Getting started with Geth
-description: Guide to getting up and running with Geth using Clef as an external account management and signing tool.
+description: Guide to getting up and running with Geth using Clef.
 ---

 This page explains how to set up Geth and execute some basic tasks using the command line tools.
 In order to use Geth, the software must first be installed.
 There are several ways Geth can be installed depending on the operating system and the user's choice of installation method, for example using a package manager, container or building from source.
 Instructions for installing Geth can be found on the ["Install and Build"](/docs/getting_started/Installing-Geth) pages.

-Geth also needs to be connected to a consensus client in order to function as an Ethereum node.
-The tutorial on this page assumes Geth and a consensus client have been installed successfully and that a firewall has been configured to block external traffic to the JSON-RPC port `8545` see [Security](/content/docs/fundamentals/security).
+Geth also needs to be connected to a [consensus client](docs/getting-started/consensus-clients.md) in order to function as an Ethereum node.
+The tutorial on this page assumes Geth and a consensus client have been installed successfully and that a firewall has been configured to block external traffic to the JSON-RPC port `8545` see [Security](/docs/fundamentals/security).

 This page provides step-by-step instructions covering the fundamentals of using Geth.
 This includes generating accounts, joining an Ethereum network, syncing the blockchain and sending ether between accounts.
 This tutorial uses [Clef](/docs/tools/Clef/Tutorial).
 Clef is an account management tool external to Geth itself that allows users to sign transactions.
-It is developed and maintained by the Geth team and is intended to eventually replace the account management tool built in to Geth.
+It is developed and maintained by the Geth team.

 ## Prerequisites